 This work assesses trends in urban policies, planning processes, services/infrastructure delivery and organizational practice for home-based workers, street vendors and waste pickers.
-Particular attention is paid to identifying and disseminating innovative policy and planning approaches and organizational practices that have resulted in securer livelihoods.
+It identifies and disseminates innovative policy and planning approaches and organizational practices that have resulted in more secure livelihoods.

 Technical Advice to Support Inclusion of Informal Workers

 UPP provides technical content for MBOs and urban practitioners in pursuit of inclusive practices.

 Content in WIEGO Technical Briefs tackles questions such as:

 - how do you conduct a street trader census?